jason-nguyen5/Nguyen_Jason20551410_ISErepo/Documents/JasonNguyen_20551410_Report.md

 </p>

 <p style = "text-align: justify;">
 The code has been designed to where I have created multiply functions that rely on one another.
 Newer functions can call upon old functions to use their outputs.
 While this does increase coupling, it does promote the program to be more generic and versatile.
 The program is designed to use arrays and lists, for both automatic and manual data entry, so no matter what method of inputting data, the program still runs the same exact code without needing modification.
 There is a menu class which will be ran on startup, however it only gets the input type which conversion the user would like to run.
-When it comes to the actual calculations, the functions have been put in anothe class which the menu file calls and uses.
+When it comes to the actual calculations, the functions have been put in another class which the menu file calls and uses.
 </p>

 <p style = "text-align: justify;">
-As for testing,
+As for testing, white and black-box testing have been performed throughout the code.
+Testing actually helped discover a few flaws that were ocerlooked, so thanks to the testing the functionality of the code has been even greater improved.
 </p>

 <div style="page-break-after: always;"></div>